Isayso/VideoLinkSafe/README.md

 Save and organize your Video links, local or YouTube in a SQL database.
 Im-/Export of Kodi playlist files Import of NewPipe Database file.
 Export the database in NewPipe, unzip the file on Windows and import it.
-Beta version of .msi installer avaliable.

-NEW 0.32: Switch to YoutubeExplode with big performance increase!
-No youtube-dl necessary, ffmpeg included.

-New version 0.3.1 lots of bug fixes.
-But after code cleanup, probably some new errors ;)

-NEW: Drag & Drop of links from browser, download of video links, + CTRL plays directly in Kodi

   ![UI](import_window.png)